Employment and volunteering options

 School Leaver Employment Supports (SLES)

-If you’re in your final year of school and would like a job when you leave, you could access NDIS funding for School Leaver Employment Supports (SLES).
+If you’re in your final year of school and would like a job when you leave, you could access NDIS funding for School Leaver Employment Supports (SLES) to help you build skills and get a job.
 SLES offers individualised support for up to two years after finishing Year 12 to help build skills and confidence to transition from school to work.

-SLES is not a program, but rather an individualised approach to funding employment supports like:
+SLES is not a program, but rather an individualised approach to funding employment supports such as:

 Any NDIS-registered provider can deliver SLES supports.
 Your chosen SLES provider will work with you to identify supports which will help you achieve your individual employment goals.